Car insurance for drivers over 50

 - No claims discount.
 Look for policies where you can take your no claims bonus with you when switching car insurance.

 - Payment options.
 If you can afford to pay your annual premiums in one large sum, that’s often the most cost-effective choice.
-For many pensioners, this isn’t an option.
+Not everyone can afford this though.
 You can specifically look for policies that let you pay premiums monthly, without paying more in total costs.

 What levels of car insurance are available to drivers over 50?